It’s the beginning of another month, time to recap of some of the major happenings affecting marketers in September:

 - More merchants are using Bitcoin (for real?)
 Bitpay claims it has 10,000 customers.

-- If you’re in the telecom industry, find out which how O2 uses advanced analytics for customer retention).
+- If you’re in the telecom industry, find out which telco site is the most usable, according to Econsultancy (and wash it down with how O2 uses advanced analytics for customer retention).

 - Is infinite scroll affecting your SEO?
 Find out how to fix it.